-As Chair Brenda Mallory of the White House Council on Environmental Quality has stated, the goal to "help Federal agencies ensure that the benefits of the nation's climate, clean energy, and environmental programs are finally reaching the communities that have been left out and left behind for far too long."
-The EMS disabled Communities "have been left out and left behind for far too long."
-Now with the Justice40 Initiative, the CEJST can use the fourteen metrics to rectify this inequality for the EMS disabled Communities.
-It can serve a significant role by prioritizing fiber as the access method of choice, and encouraging the development of RF-free zones in public areas and near residences so the EMS disabled can once again have a safe home environment and rejoin the rest of society.
+As Chair Brenda Mallory of the White House Council on Environmental Quality has stated, the goal to "help Federal agencies ensure that the benefits of the nation's climate, clean energy, and environmental programs are finally reaching the communities that have been left out and left behind for far too long."81 The EMS disabled Communities "have been left out and left behind for far too long."
+Now with the Justice40 Initiative, this inequality for the EMS disabled can be rectified.
+It can serve a significant role by prioritizing fiber as the access method of choice, creating a cleaner environment with reductions in electrosmog, and encouraging the development of RF-free zones in public areas and near residences so the EMS disabled can once again have a safe home environment and rejoin the rest of society.